Dice

 Other team kicked our tails good.

-other spellings: kick your butt (cleaner form), whoop, bust your rear end, coach said he’d kick our tails if we slacked, she’ll kick your tail if you sass her, and they kicked our tails in the ballgame
+variations: kick your butt (cleaner form), whoop, bust your rear end, coach said he’d kick our tails if we slacked, she’ll kick your tail if you sass her, they kicked our tails in the ballgame

 ★ "Kicking someone’s tail" is usually just a threat - not literal.
 Parents, teachers, and coaches used it as a clean substitute for "butt" when scolding or warning. ★